odradev/odradev.github.io/docusaurus/versioned_docs/version-0.3.0/advanced/01-composer.md

 In this example, we've introduced a new module, `MoreStorage`, which nests `MyStorage` and includes an extra value.
 The `ComplexContract` contains `SharedStorage` and `MoreStorage`, creating a deeper nesting.
 Our test ensures that values can be successfully retrieved from different storage levels.

+If we had used the default behavior, would have been created (so, they would no longer be shared), each having distinct namespaces:
+1. On the contract level - `contract_shared_value`.
+2. On the `MyStorage` module level - `contract_more_storage_shared_value`.

 This example showcases how you can effectively use the Module Composer feature to build intricate and efficient smart contracts.

 ## Conclusion